Peanut Butter and Jelly Cookie Recipe

 - Bake until cookies are puffy, about 10 minutes.
 Remove from oven and make the thumbprint in center of cookie.

-- Return to oven and bake until edges are golden, 6 to 7 minutes more.
+- Return to oven and bake until edges are golden, 2 minutes more.

 - Allow cookies to cool completely on a wire rack.

 - Heat jam in microwave until it is loose.
 Place in a ziplock bag and cut a small tip on one of the corners.
 Pipe the jam into the center of the cookies and allow to cool.